 Placement service-learning classes require students to offer 20-40+ hours of direct service to a single non-profit organization as a member of their volunteer team.
 In placement classes, reflection exercises help students learn from their on-site experiences, which should relate directly to the content of the class.

 Project service-learning classes engage students in producing a substantial deliverable for one or more non-profit organizations that function as "clients" for the students.
-Sometimes, this product is research-oriented (e.g., a list of complementary community resources that a shelter can draw upon to further assist their clients); at other times, the students may develop concrete products for the organization (e.g., a business plan, a fundraising event, or an "industry video" that talks about the organization and its work).
+The projects can be either research-oriented or deliver a concrete product (e.g., a business plan, a fundraising event, or an "industry video" that talks about the organization and its work).

-Community Education/Advocacy service-learning classes challenge students to share the knowledge they have gained in their class with others (often youth or the clients of a non-profit organization) for the sake of advancing community understanding, advocacy on one or more key issues, or community organizing/mobilization.
-Students sometimes prepare and deliver micro-units as part of a larger curriculum; however, events like student-organized health fairs or public symposia around important social issues would also fall under the framework of presentation service-learning, as would student-generated social media campaigns designed to educate the general public about key social issues.
+Community Education/Advocacy service-learning classes challenge students to share the knowledge they have gained in their class with others (often youth or the clients of a non-profit organization) for the sake of advancing community understanding, advocacy, or community organizing/mobilization.

 In many classes, course instructors will designate either one partner organization or a small, pre-determined group of organizations from which students can choose their volunteer site.
 In others, the choice of the organization is left up to individual students.

-For students seeking more information about identifying, connecting with, and documenting appropriate service sites for a particular class, check out this site of recommended partners or contact email@example.com.
+Students seeking more information about identifying, connecting with, and documenting appropriate service sites for a particular class, check out this site of recommended partners or contact email@example.com.

-Faculty or course instructors seeking to find non-profit partners for their courses or class projects should contact the Service Learning Program Director at email@example.com to discuss the specific learning goals of their students' community-based experience.
+Faculty or course instructors seeking to find non-profit partners for their courses or class projects should contact Susan Haarman, firstname.lastname@example.org to discuss the specific learning goals of their students' community-based experience.